Total Pageviews

 Why do we tell stories?

-The ‘Why’ aspect of questioning motive for story telling puzzles me.
+Self-satisfaction I suppose is the answer.
+To entertain, contentment, adventure, a plethora of reasons.
+Story inspires, from Love to Fear, (The entire spectrum, right Donnie?). {1} The ‘Why’ aspect of questioning motive for story telling puzzles me.
 I think it is simply exploration, with the teller drawing the map without control over the destination for the audience, we like adventure.

 Historically, telling story helped explain the environment as it pertains to us.
 Existence and the mysterious world around us are all common themes in story.
 Rest assured exaggerated even with information exchange, we can’t help it can we?
-Accuracy aside, ‘wanting” to explore intriguing and fearful thoughts appear universal to me.
+Accuracy aside, wanting” to explore intriguing and fearful thoughts appear universal to me.

 Exclude Film from the angle of approach to all this.
 Television, books, politics, magazines; anything you engage in is essentially a story, including the life you lead now.